smartzplatform/tech-docs/Technical_WP_EN.md

 The Smartz infrastructure that performs calculations and stores data is divided into two categories: online and offline.

 * Online-infrastructure responds to user requests, API requests, and other requests from external integrations.
-Its recovery in case of failures should not exceed 5-20 seconds.
+In case of failure, its recovery should not exceed 5-20 seconds.
-* Offline infrastructure performs background tasks, such as building and updating machine learning models, optimizing search indexes, and calculating so-called "slow" statistics.
+* Offline infrastructure performs background tasks, such as building and updating machine learning models, optimizing search indexes and calculating "slow" statistics.
 Recovering it in case of failures can take up to several hours.
-This doesn't mean that some parts of the platform will stop working for this time, it only means that, for example, the algorithm of machine learning will work with the model obtained a day ago that gives slightly less optimal predictions.
+This doesn't mean that some parts of the platform will stop working for this time; it only means that, for example, the algorithm of machine learning will work with the model obtained one day earlier and will thus provide slightly less optimal predictions.

-There is a requirement for reliable data storage – no information stored within the Smartz platform can be lost.
-In addition, there is a requirement for geographic accessibility – infrastructure failures at the data center level, as well as at the geographic region level (e.g., in the event of network problems) should not affect the availability of the platform as a whole.
+Reliable data storage is imperative: no information stored within the Smartz platform can be lost.
+An additional requirement is geographic accessibility – infrastructure failures at data centre level, as well as at geographic region level (e.g., in the event of network problems) should not affect the overall availability of the platform.

 There are stateful and stateless services.
 If a service is stateless, it consists exclusively of its code or executable files, which are obtained as a result of assembling from the source code repository.
 Such services can be easily transferred from one server to another, and they can be easily duplicated and scaled horizontally.
 On the other hand, a clear example of a stateful service is a database.
-Stateful service requires additional efforts and more complex approaches to ensure its availability and reliability.
+Stateful services require additional effort and more complex approaches to ensure their availability and reliability.

 ### Geographic Availability

-Every time we talk about replicating a particular service, we need to keep in mind that replication is performed, first, inside the data center to ensure operational availability in the event of equipment failure within the data center, and, secondly, in one or more regions to provide protection against network problems at the regional level.
+When talking about replicating a particular service, we need to bear in mind that replication is performed, first, inside the data centre to ensure operational availability in the event of equipment failure within the data center, and, second, in one or more regions to provide protection against network problems at regional level.

 If it's not specified otherwise in a particular case, there is no partitioning of any cluster (sharding) between regions – a delay in network interaction would seriously worsen the operation of the cluster.
 Instead, independent clusters are created in two or more regions, one of which is the master, and the rest are replicas.

 ### Online Infrastructure

-The platform as a whole uses [Consul](https://www.consul.io) for tasks of Service Discovery, coordination, and configuration.
+As a whole, the platform uses [Consul](https://www.consul.io) for tasks of Service Discovery, coordination and configuration.

 PostgreSQL is a stateful service, replicated to two or more replicas in each region.
 Replication is performed using [stolon](https://github.com/sorintlab/stolon), which is aimed at ensuring replication and high availability of PostgreSQL in the cloud.
-Replicas serve requests that require only access to read the database.
+Replicas serve requests that only require access to read the database.
 One of the replicas is also a standby master.
 One of the replicas is used for regular backup of the database to long-term storage (see below).

 The web servers on which Django works, as well as reverse proxies, are stateless services and are always deployed in several instances, ready to process requests.
 Updating the platform software is performed on all instances of the web servers as follows: new virtual machines are created and added to the load balancer; the old virtual machines, as they finish processing user requests, are removed from the load balancer.
 The load is balanced across all instances.